chrishague-wf/interviews/hasThreadModification.md

-What is the intent of the author in the following code block?
+This user facing code is triggered many thousands of times a day.
+Walk through the following code block line-by-line.
+Explain what each line does.

 ```actionscript
 public function get hasThreadModification():Boolean